jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 At this point, you will already know some things that are relatively easy to get fixed (at least in theory), but have high impact: uncompressed assets, unoptimized images etc.

-# Learn to use throttling

-When testing things locally on your powerful MacBook Pro, plugged in, and using gigabit WiFi backed by a fiber optics link, your page will feel fast no matter what.
-But this is not how your users on a mid-tier Android device, on a 3G connection, perhaps during their commute (hence with unstable internet) will experience your page.

-That's why it's important to use **network and CPU throttling** when testing your page.
-(To be fair, it can be a shocking experience.)
-You can enable throttling via devtools in your favorite browser, on an operating system level (perhaps with a proxy like Fiddler), or when running tests with WebPageTest.
-Network throttling is also useful in benchmarks to have comparable numbers over time.

-If you want to go even further, you can try [2G Tuesdays](https://code.fb.com/networking-traffic/building-for-emerging-markets-the-story-behind-2g-tuesdays/), or a variation of it.

 # Know your HTML

 Get your website's HTML output (`Ctrl-U` in Firefox and Chrome, for example), unminify, and analyze it. **Create a high level documentation of what makes it into your HTML, why it's there** (ask your teammates if you don't know), and how many bytes it takes.